Easy Asparagus Risotto Recipe – 5-Star Vegan Spring Dinner Idea

 Step 6: Finish the risotto.

 Turn off the heat.
-Stir in lemon zest, lemon juice, salt, pepper, and nutritional yeast if using.
-Taste and adjust seasoning.
+Stir in lemon zest, fresh lemon juice, salt, pepper, and nutritional yeast for a cheesy, umami flavor without dairy.
+Adjust seasoning to taste for the perfect balance.

 Step 7: Serve and garnish.

-Spoon into bowls and top with asparagus tips, herbs, or extra lemon zest.
-Serve hot, ideally with a side salad or crusty bread.
+Spoon your vegan risotto into bowls and top with reserved asparagus tips, fresh herbs like parsley or basil, and a touch more lemon zest.
+Serve hot, paired with a crisp green salad or crusty bread for a satisfying plant-based meal.

 Adding Flavor: Lemon Asparagus and Fresh Herbs